"Baby, It’s Cold Outside!" 9 Winter Dressing Tips for Children

 - Materials to look for: wool, down, or fleece

-- The right fit: close to body without restraining movement
+- The right fit: close to the body without restraining movement

 - What it does: protects your child from rain, snow, and wind

-- Materials to look for: a waterproof jacket or shell; outerwear that’s also breathable (such as those made from Gore-Tex) are key if your child will be physically active
+- Materials to look for: a waterproof jacket or shell; outerwear that’s also breathable (such as those made from Gore-Tex) is key if your child will be physically active

 - The right fit: allows easy movement and has plenty of room for layers

-You know that jeans and cotton pants absorb rain and snow, but even in cold, dry conditions, cotton absorbs sweat.
+You know that jeans and cotton pants absorb rain and snow, but even in cold and dry conditions, cotton absorbs sweat.
 And wet cotton + cold weather=very cold kids.
 If it’s cold out, it’s best to avoid cotton altogether.

-According to kidshealth.org, your child’s head, face, ears, hands, and feet are most prone to cold exposure and frostbite, so keep your eye on these extremities.
-Heavy, non-cotton socks, waterproof boots, waterproof gloves, a scarf, and a hat all are key to keeping everyone truly warm on cold days.
-For very cold weather, earmuffs and facemasks add extra protection.
+According to kidshealth.org, your child’s head, face, ears, hands, and feet are most prone to cold exposure and frostbite.
+Frostbite is kind of like the winter version of getting burned: It damages the skin and usually causes numbness.
+And children’s skin is especially sensitive to the cold, so keep an eye on their extremities.
+Heavy, non-cotton socks; waterproof boots; waterproof gloves; a scarf; and a hat all are key to keeping everyone toasty and warm on cold days.
+For very cold weather (we’re talking to you, Buffalo!), earmuffs and facemasks add extra protection.

 As tempting as it is to squeeze those tootsies into last year’s bootsies, feet need room to wiggle.
 Shoes and jackets that are too tight can limit circulation, contributing to cold limbs.

-You know that it’s always good to have extra clothes on hand for kids.
-In the winter, extra clothes are essential.
-One jubilant splash in a puddle or one wet (or lost) mitten and not only could your day of fun be done, but you could set your kids up for a case of frost nip.
-Pack a cold-clothes emergency kit with extra gloves, socks, pants, and shirt.
+It’s always good to have extra clothes on hand for kids, as you probably already know, but in the winter, extra clothes are essential.
+One jubilant splash in a puddle or one wet (or lost) mitten, and not only could your day of fun be done, but you could set your kids up for a case of frost nip.
+Pack a cold-clothes emergency kit equipped with extra gloves, socks, pants, and shirts.

 Frostbite starts as a frost nip—red and tingly skin that has been exposed to cold air or snow.
-If you notice frost nip on cheeks, fingers or anywhere—or if your child’s teeth start to chatter—it’s definitely time to head for a warm place.
+If you notice frost nip on cheeks, fingers, or anywhere else—or if your child’s teeth start to chatter—it’s definitely time to head for a warm place.

-Okay, it’s not really a rule.
-But does anything taste better than a cup of hot chocolate after a jaunt in the cold?
+Okay, it’s not really an official winter layering tip.
+But does anything taste better than a cup of hot chocolate after a jaunt in the cold?-->